danui/apiro/README.md

 # Apiro

-A lightweight API Routing library for HTTP servlets.
+A lightweight API Routing library for HTTP servlets without framework or annotations.

-  - No frameworks!
-  - No annotations!

-Just simple Java.

-  - No over engineering.

-Just does routing.

-## Concepts
+## Objects

 __Routers__ route HttpServletRequest and HttpServletResponse pairs to __Endpoints__.
 The routing is guided by matching regular expressions.

 __Endpoints__ are interfaces that the user application implements.
 The interface consists of a `handle()` method.
 The method is provided with the request, response, and matched matcher.

     public void handle(HttpServletRequest req, HttpServletResponse res,
         Matcher matcher);